256×256

-Resize any image to exactly 256x256 pixels in your browser.
+Resize any image to exactly 256×256 pixels.
 This is the largest standard size in a Windows icon set and a common size for high-resolution favicons and app assets.

 W